giantswarm/docs/src/content/reference/app-defaulting-validation/index.md

 domain for your cluster.

 Here is an example app CR with only the settings you need to provide.
-The user values configmap is optional, if you wish to configure the app with your own values.
+The user values configmap is optional, in case you wish to configure the app with your own values.

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1